Decreasing of Solar Panels

 • Surge arrestors

-• Batteries and other energy storage devices
+• Batteries and other storage devices for energy

-This bonus isn’t just for solar equipment but also includes taxes and sales.
-This bonus also applies to installation costs, and indirect costs (as as long as you prove that they’re not).
-There are a variety of tax incentives{ available|| that are available} for solar panels across different states.
-Some states, like [region], have better incentives than others.
+This bonus is not just for solar-powered equipment, but includes sales and taxes.
+This bonus also applies to installation costs, and indirect costs (as as long as you show them).
+There are various tax incentives{ available|| that are available} for solar panels across various states.
+Some states, like [region], offer more incentives than others.

 What is Depreciation?